Allium/WithoutHeadOrFoot/_posts/2017-06-02-Little-Fabulations.md

 <p align="center">*****</p>

-"Are you tired of having to eat food all the bloody time?
-Three times a day, every single day: the drudgery of shovelling squidgy sustenance into your face!
+"Are you *tired* of having to eat food all the bloody time?
+Three times a day, *every single day*: the drudgery of shovelling squidgy sustenance into your face!
 Well you know, it doesn't have to be that way.
 Science shows that our bodies extract only a tiny fraction of the energy stored in food -- if we could just access the other 99.99%, a single banana could keep you going for decades!
 Ladies and gentlemen, may I introduce to you an all-new cutting-edge innovation, RADOMEAL!
 Radomeal is designed to liberate some of that extra energy locked up in our food.
 By carefully tinkering with atomic isotopes, we've concocted a foodstuff that will sustain any human, no matter how active or high-metabolism, for the rest of their lives!"

 "Next."

 "So let me ask you, who doesn't want an army of minions?
 And moreover, wouldn't it be extra convenient if they were already distributed to do your bidding all over the world?
 At GagaHertz Labs, we've perfected the technique of broadcasting directly to the minds of one-year-old children.
-If we tune the transmission to the sound of their mother's voice, they become extremely suggestible and we can implant a whole host of ideas."
+If we tune the transmission to the sound of their mother's voice, they become extremely suggestible and we can implant a whole host of ideas.
+It's your own personal *infant*ry!"

 "Next."